 - Identifying and taking on at least one statewide initiative and carrying out activities to support it.

 - Designing and carrying out a personal communication plan to include a social media and web presence, traditional media strategy, and other publications.

 - Networking with teacher preparation programs across the state.

 Keep up the good work, Mr. Hand!

 This story’s cover photo was taken by Kaitlin Petrick, a ninth-grade student at Mount Vernon High School.
-Kaitlyn is a student in Melinda Elliott’s photography class.
+Kaitlin is a student in Melinda Elliott’s photography class.

 Kaitlyn wrote, “Working with Mr. Hand was so much fun, he was very easy going and not difficult to work with.
 He was my first real portrait work and it wasn’t difficult or awkward.
 I just recently started to study photography.
 I became interested in photography in the late summer/fall of 2017.
 I started to save up and research cameras and ended up getting a Nikon d340.
 My favorite subject to shoot is the outdoors.
 I love taking photos of hills, mountains, lakes, oceans, and sunrises.